bids-apps/rsHRF/index.md

  * A standalone `` .txt `` file.
 This option can be accessed using the ``--ts`` optional argument followed by the path of the file.

  * A BIDS formatted data-set directory.
 This option can be accessed using the ``--bids_dir`` optional argument followed by the path of the directory.
+This requires the input dataset to be in valid BIDS format, and have a derivatives type with preprocessed resting-state fMRI data.
+We highly recommend that you validate your dataset with the free, online [BIDS Validator](https://bids-standard.github.io/bids-validator/).

  Out of the above 3 options, one of them is always required and more than one cannot be supplied at once.

 **The mask / atlas files:**